markajleejr/The-Secure-Forge/_posts/2024-12-27-Testing-out-shortcut.md

   - shortcut
   - Testing
 ---
 Testing out the use of desktop shortcuts to speed up the process.
-Look at them:
+Look at them again:
  ![](Pasted%20image%2020241228110510.png)